 Turn Groups for Business on or off

-As a Google Apps administrator, you can control who uses Google Groups for Business in your organization.
+As a G Suite administrator, you can control who uses Google Groups for Business in your organization.
 Just turn Groups for Business on or off for those people in your Admin console.
 You need to turn on the service if you've previously been using Admin console groups and want to upgrade to using forums and other Groups for Business features.
 Otherwise, Groups for Business is probably turned on by default.

 Requires Gmail.
 Before turning on Groups for Business, be sure to activate Gmail so email messages are delivered to your groups.